History for the masses

 Eating out in Mykonos is a real treat, with fresh authentic Greek cooking served across the island.
 Mykonos’ cuisine is all about using local produce and most of the seafood is caught off the island’s shores and served fresh that day.
 The most popular local dishes include octopus and squid.
 The smaller resorts around the island focus specifically on Greek tavernas and seafood restaurants, with meze being a favourite meal among visitors.

-For more variety you can head to the capital of Mykonos Town where you'll find more than 150 restaurants and tons of international cuisines like Italian, Japanese, Mexican and American.
+For more variety on your holidays to Greece, you can head to the capital of Mykonos Town where you’ll find more than 150 restaurants and tons of international cuisines like Italian, Japanese, Mexican and American.